Willy-Kimura/FontsInstaller/README.md

 }
 ```

-You can also use the `InstallingFonts` event to notify users of the installation process:
+To to notify users of the installation process, use the `InstallingFonts` event :

 ```c#
 fontsInstaller.InstallingFonts += delegate